 The agent who spoke to our group was approachable, informative and professional—not the “Danny DeVito in a brown polyester suit” I’d pictured in my mind, LOL.
 I really enjoyed listening to the responses she gave to the many, many questions our group asked her, and since we’re a widely varied group of writers, the questions all covered different areas of writing.

-She started off by mentioning the Association of Author Representatives.
-A quote from the homepage: The AAR's objectives include keeping agents informed about conditions in publishing, the theater, the motion picture and television industries, and related fields; encouraging cooperation among literary organizations; and assisting agents in representing their author-clients' interests.
+The AAR's objectives include keeping agents informed about conditions in publishing, the theater, the motion picture and television industries, and related fields; encouraging cooperation among literary organizations; and assisting agents in representing their author-clients' interests.

+To qualify for membership in the AAR, an agent must meet professional standards specified in the organization's bylaws and agree to subscribe to its Canon of Ethics.
 That definitely sounds like a good place to start when looking for an agent.
 The website also contains lists of questions you would want to ask before signing with an agent.
 Some of them were real eye openers.
-Click here to read the full list.
+Click

 She also went on to say that as the publishing industry gets busier and busier, there are few NY publishers left these days who take unagented submissions.
 Unless you’re lucky enough to get a foot in the door with a contest entry, your work may never make it to the desk of your dream editor without an agent’s help.
 Having an agent, after all, tells an editor that your work is “worthy” of her time and attention.